 Can we simply stop and be here with nothing?

-And in that unconditional openness, rather than warring with ourself, there’s compassion.
-Compassion for this antiquated mechanism that’s still rattling away, still trying to save our life, still running on the old mis-taken belief that what we are is a limited self under threat.
+And in that unconditional openness, rather than warring with ourself, there’s compassion; compassion for this antiquated mechanism that’s still rattling away, still trying to save our life, still running on the old misbelief that we are but a limited self under threat.